silexphp/Silex/doc/providers/propel.rst

   We can consider "default" Propel generator options:

-  * Put ``build.properties`` and ``schema.xml`` files into the main directory project, usually where is located ``index.php``.
+  * Put ``build.properties`` and ``schema.xml`` files into the main directory project, usually where file ``index.php`` is located.
   * In ``build.properties`` file, define only propel.database, propel.project
-    and, optionally, propel.namespace.autopackage properties.
+    and propel.namespace.autopackage properties.

 Usage
 -----

-Build the model, according to Propel documentation, then instantiate the model classes you need and use them.
+Build the model, according to Propel documentation, instantiate the model classes you need and use them.
 That's all.

+By default, PropelServiceProvider initializes Propel to use Silex autoloader to autoloader model classes.
+Of course, Silex autoloader needs the model to be built with this option:

+    propel.namespace.autopackage = true

+If you plan to build your model without using namespaces, you need to set to true the option propel.internal_autoload.

 For more information, consult the `Propel documentation